An American Woman in Kashmir

 Back to Lahore

 Four days later I return to Lahore.
 That night, Linda and I discuss the reality of things: The enormity of the problems within the quake-devastated Azad Jammu Kashmir.
 I had spent time in the region before and it is gratifying to hear Linda’s thoughts which echo what has been inside me for this past year.
 Our sentiments are shared exactly: Going inside and witnessing the reality first-hand is a slap-in-the-face realization that these are flesh and blood people: real people who have fears and dreams and ups and downs.
 They have families whom they love.
 They have beliefs which they are passionate about.
-An, their lack of interest in east-west politics is in contrast to their desire for peace within their families and their communities.
+And their lack of interest in east-west politics is in contrast to their desire for peace within their families and their communities.
 They want their children to be OK and they want their family names to be passed on to future generations as their own names were passed on to them.
 Most of all, they want the here and now to be safe; for the fear and hunger to go away.

 Something Much More Than the Usual Charitable Contribution

-What is evident if one travels to the region (and this is possible through Kashmir Family Aid) is that the people of the region know nothing first hand of Americans.
+What is evident if one travels to the region is that these people know nothing of westerners.
 They are aware that we helped during the immediate aftermath of the earthquake crisis but they also know that those same Americans and the Europeans went home.
-In any case, very, very few – I’d say less than one percent – have ever met a westerner and virtually none of them know what our live are like.
+In any case, very, very few – I’d say less than one percent – have ever met a westerner and virtually none of them know what our live are like and who we are as people.
+Our western world is as mysterious to them as their eastern world is to us.
+And so often, mystery carries an element of fear.

 And, how many Kashmiri’s or Pakistani’s do you know?
-Another question, will the long-term solution to the War on Terror be by governments, guns, politics and forced ideology or will it be by finding common neutral ground: the simple one-on-one understanding between individuals?
+Another question, will the long-term solution to the War on Terror be by governments, guns, politics and forced ideology or will it be by finding common neutral ground: simple understanding between individuals?